-Succulents are a diverse form of plants and include cacti and other moisture storing specimens.
+Succulents are a diverse form of plants that includes cacti and other moisture-storing specimens.
 Graptopetalum ghost plant develops a rosette shape on stems which may trail or hang.
 As with most plants in this group, water needs are little and exposure is important.
 Ghost flower plant care hinges on providing a natural environment that mimics the succulent's native habitat.
 Tips on how to grow a Graptopetalum will ensure your ghost plant is healthy and enjoyable for many years.

 Graptopetalum Ghost Plant Information

 Thick, fleshy leaves and stems characterize most succulent plants.
 Ghost plants (Graptopetalum paraguayense) have thick leaves that hold excess moisture so the plant can withstand periods without rain.
 The silvery gray to bluish green foliage has a pinkish tinge to the edges of the leaves when they are young.
 Layers of leaves form the rosette, which range in size from less than an inch (2.5 cm.) across to several inches (7.5 cm.) wide.
 The plant is related to and resembles Echeveria, which is a common and fairly hardy succulent plant often used in container gardens.
 These plants have color changing abilities.
 Full sun is the best location for them, but growing succulent ghost plants in partial shade produces the bluish-gray tones.
 Full sun plants tend to be yellowish-pink, pearlescent, and slightly translucent.
 Those in punishing heat turn gray with pink overtones.
 Full ghost plant information must include the detail that the plant grows from the center of the rosette.
 This gives mature succulents a rangy appearance, which is easy fix by pinching back.
 The plant flowers occasionally in spring to summer with airy little yellow blooms.